FSEmbedded/releases-fus/README.md

 ### 2. New bootloader U-Boot 2024.04

  The U-Boot is now based on 2024.04.
- Add support for A/B Update, Secure Boot and OP-TEE to the U-Boot.
+ Add support for A/B Update, OP-TEE to the U-Boot.

 ### 3. New Yocto version 5.0.11 Scarthgap